Nillerr/Querier/README.md

 The primary difference is that code using this pattern does not even take dependency on an interface signature, but since request handlers inherently have a dependency on the signature of the requests and queries they use, that's arguably not a benefit.

+### This breaks CQS!

+Yes.
+It absolutely does break CQS.